BArch 1935 (Witwatersrand)

 All truncated references not cited and linked below are those of Joanna Walker's original text and cited in full in the 'Bibliography' entry of the Lexicon.

-Writings about LE ROITH, Harold Hersch (Harry)
+Books with reference to LE ROITH, Harold Hersch (Harry)

 |Chipkin, Clive M. 1993.
 Johannesburg Style - Architecture & Society 1880s - 1960s.
 Cape Town: David Phillip. pp 155, 164, 172, 174-177, 178, 226, 227, 229, 236|

 |Chipkin, Clive M. 2008.
 Johannesburg Transition - Architecture & Society 1950 - 2000.
 Johannesburg: STE Publishers. pp 96, 100, 102, 252, 445|